giulbia/baby_cry_rpi/README.md

-# Baby cry detection, on the Raspberry Pi side
+# Baby cry detection - deployment on Raspberry Pi

 Recognition of baby cry from audio signal